CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/Business_Application.md

 covers the region.
 The solution is shown in the following graph:
 ![CDL 2020 Cohort Project_business2](../Week2_Rydberg_Atoms/Graphics/NL_graph_solution.png)

-The Covid-ready hospitals shall be placed in the 'red' locations, while the blue locations are redundant.
-This is also shown in the following map, in which the red cities correspond to the Covid-hospitals, while the blue dots are the redundant ones:
+The COVID-ready hospitals shall be placed in the 'red' locations, while the blue locations are redundant.
+This is also shown in the following map, in which the red cities correspond to the COVID-hospitals, while the blue dots are the redundant ones:

 ![CDL 2020 Cohort Project_business2](../Week2_Rydberg_Atoms/Graphics/NL_plot_solution.png)